ndudar/React-Router-Practice-2/README.md

 ### Link:
 - allows you to load different components with **no refresh**
+- can also use Link to put search params into the URL

 ### Params:
 - React built in Hook useParams() pulls the params as variables from the URL